KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

     ![](/images/appWithoutRoute.png)

+### Component Routing

 Didn't you just add a component to make a quiz application?
 Where is it?!
 Since you used the `--routing` flag when you first generated your application, you'll need to add a default route, so that it loads your Quiz Component's HTML & CSS.

 5. In Atom, open _src/app/app-routing.module.ts_.